onflow/fcl-js/packages/fcl/README.md

 Having trouble with something?
 Reach out to us on [Discord](https://discord.gg/k6cZ7QC), we are more than happy to help.

-- [Quick Start](#flow-app-quickstart) -- From zero to users interacting with the Flow blockchain using a dapp you made.
+- [Quick Start](#flow-app-quickstart) -- From zero to users interacting with the Flow blockchain using a app you made.

 # Flow App Quickstart